Financial literacy should be

 learned as a basic skill

 FFI considers it important that every Finn is capable of managing his or her personal finances, and supports the nation-wide improvement of financial skills in cooperation with other Finnish organisations and associations.
-Finland needs a national financial literacy strategy in line with the proposal issued by the Bank of Finland.
+Finland needs a national financial literacy strategy.

 Everyone should gain a basic understanding of financial and economic matters already in school.
 They should be equipped for life with a toolset that covers wise spending habits, insuring against personal and property risks, and what entrepreneurship, saving and investing entail.